turquoiseowl/i18n/README.md

 [[[translate me]]]
 ```

-This defines a message with the key "translate me".
+This defines a message with the key (aka msgid) of "translate me".

 Nugget markup supports formated messages as follows: